Belgrade Beer Fest

 Next Steps

-Creating a website for the Local festival was my first individual project done in Ten days.
+Creating a website for the Local festival was my first individual project done in ten days.

-Besides developing more pages, creating an App for Belgrade Beer Fest would considerably reach out to many more beer lovers and those who love rock and roll.
+Besides developing more pages, creating an App for the Belgrade Beer Fest would considerably reach out to many more beer lovers and those who love rock and roll.

 Medium Article